zuri-lang/zurilang.org/src/standard/types.md

 #### to\_bool()

-Convertss the value into a boolean.
+Converts the value into a boolean.

 ##### Returns